olincollege/SoftSysHydro/README.md

-# circadia
+# Automated Hydroponics Garden
 Scheduling and sensing software for an automated hydroponics garden.
 This software is designed to work with an arduino mega 2560 and atlas scientific sensors.
-A wiring diagram for this project can be found here: https://github.com/Olin-Hydro/ivy

 ## Setup
 Install the platformio extension on vscode to work with this repository.